Home | Community | FAQ | Issues | Twitter | Edit documents

 Turn off a module

-Once we have our own list of modules, we can switch each module on and off.
+Once we have our list of modules, we can switch each module on and off.

 Parameters for modules

 Most modules can be directly parameterized with JSON format parameters.
-And some modules have their own administrative tab, through which administrative tasks related to the module can be performed.
+Some modules have their administrative tab, through which administrative tasks related to the module can be performed.
 An example is the box_load_selection module.

 Project level modules